RECA | RE-TUNING CINEMA IN AFRICA

 Tsotsi (2005)

+South Africa Gavin Hood Now this you must see, that is, if you have not already seen it.
 Many are familiar with this title and why not?
 It is one of Africa's rare Oscar winning films.
-The film follows six days that escalate out of control when a street hardened thug finds a baby in
+The film follows six days that escalate out of control when a street hardened thug finds a baby in |

 the backseat of a car he has stolen... ok anymore and all the twists and turns she be ruined